sakamototomato/react-text-mediasia/README.md

 - When a miner mines an asteroid, the amount of mined minerals is substracted from the amount stored in the asteroid
 - When an asteroid has no minerals anymore, its status changes from `1` to `0`

-#### Mineral
+### Mineral

 - An amount of mineral is always an `unsigned int`

 ## Structure

-The deliverable a frontend built using React.

-The frontend shoud interact with the backend in 2 ways:
+The deliverable a frontend built using React connecting to provided backend in 2 ways:

 - Websocket:
 	- All planet, miners and asteroids status and information displayed on the frontend should be updated live via a websocket connection to the backend